pe-rebours/sky_detector/README.md

 pip install -r `requirements.txt`
 ```
 The follow code has been developed and test with Python 3.11.9
-You can download the train model at the follow [link]().Then, put the file `fcn_resnet50.pt` in the `runs` folder.
+You can download the train model at the follow [link](https://drive.google.com/file/d/1jC3rfhn1ANDZa1LhS2PkrRz2abkB8V_k/view?usp=sharing).
+Then, put the file `fcn_resnet50.pt` in the `runs` folder.

 ## Presentation of the solution

-The semantic segmentation is realised with a FCN (Fully Convolutional Networks) as the one presented by [].
+The semantic segmentation is realised with a FCN (Fully Convolutional Networks) as the one presented by [1].
 But contrary to the article, we will use a ResNet50 backbone for the encoder part.

 ### Why FCN-ResNet50 ?